dhiemaz/gopherlabs/Beginners/Goroutine.md

 ```
 [playground](https://play.golang.org/p/KUvIpVzepjs)

-the `go hello()` syntax tell the program that we are creating a new goroutine.
+The `go hello()` syntax tell the program that we are creating a new goroutine.
 Now the hello() function will run concurently along with main() function.
 The main function runs in its own goroutine and its called main goroutine.

 ```
 Output